modernassembly/Boilerplatr/README.md

 $ boiler init
 ```

-This will walk you through the creation of `.boilerconfig`.
+This will walk you through the creation of `package.json`.

-Boilerplatr looks for a directory called `boilers` in the root of your project, unless otherwise specified in your `boilerplatr.json` file.

 package.json